What does it mean to be a man today? What makes a guy a guy? Muscles? Brain? An instinct for leadership?

 A more sophisticated, but at the end similar, answer is given by those who defend that men have a natural (some say God-given) instinct for leadership.
 To be a man is to take initiative; to be a woman is to accept initiative.
 Man’s natural environment is public: it is society, commerce, politics, church leadership.
 Women’s natural environment, meanwhile, is private: the home and the family.
-Defenders of this view strive to distinguish it from patriarchy; others are not quite convinced.

 On the other end of the spectrum are those who defend that there is nothing that distinguishes men from women.
-In fact, we are free to choose to be whoever we want to be and love whoever we want to love.
-Nothing distinguishes the sexes, they are just cultural artifacts.
+In fact, we are free to choose to be whoever we want to be and to love whoever we want to love.
+Nothing distinguishes the sexes; they are just cultural artifacts.

 I’m not convinced by any of these answers.
 But I’m on a hunch and I gather the courage to put it out there.
 A proposal has been growing on me (not sure here, let me know your thoughts, folks!) that I believe honors the heart of mature masculinity without succumbing to Nietzsche’s übermensch, patriarchy, or gnostic sexuality.
-My tentative, egalitarian proposal is: to be a man is to make the women around you flourish.
+My tentative proposal is: to be a man is to make the women around you flourish.
 It is to honor them, to champion them, to lift them up.